ncsu-penglab/HamsterIgTCR/READme.md

   - `Hamster_IgTCR_Cregions.fasta`

 - **IMGT germline annotations** of the C-region consensus sequences, based on alignment to the hamster reference genome, are provided via external links in a summary table within this folder.

+- **IGV** visualizations of the *Oliver et al.* 10x 3' GEX data from all uninfected and all timepoints for hamster #1 aligned to the reference genome in at the *IGHG3* locus.

 ---